 CLEARANCES: Each Gas Unit Heater shall be located with respect to building construction and other equipment so as to permit access to the Unit Heater.
 Clearance between walls and the vertical sides of the Unit Heater shall be no less than 18 inches (457mm).
 A minimum clearance of 6 inches (152mm) must be maintained between the top of the Unit Heater and the ceiling.
 The bottom of the Unit Heater must be no less than 12 inches (305 mm) from any combustible.
-However, in order to insure access to the burner compartment, a minimum distance of 21 inches (533 mm) is required.
+However, in order to insure access to the burner compartment, a minimum distance of 25 inches (635mm) is required.
 The distance between the flue collector and any combustible must be no less than 6 inches (152mm).
-Also see AIR FOR COMBUSTION and VENTING sections.
+Also see COMBUSTION AIR and EXHAUST VENTING sections.

 NOTICE: Increasing the clearance distances may be necessary if there is a possibility of distortion or discoloration of adjacent materials.

-Make certain that the lifting methods used to lift the heater and the method of suspension used in the field installation of the heater are capable of uniformly supporting the weight of the heater at all times.
+AWARNING Make certain that the lifting methods used to lift the heater and the method of suspension used in the field installation of the heater are capable of uniformly supporting the weight of the heater at all times.
 Failure to heed this warning may result in property damage or personal injury!

-which the heater is mounted is capable of supporting its weight.
-Under no circumstances must the gas lines, the venting system or the electrical conduit be used to support the heater; or should any other objects (i.e. ladder, person) lean against the heater, gas lines, venting system or the electrical conduit for support.
+AWARNING Make certain that the structure to which the heater is mounted is capable of supporting its weight.
+Under no circumstances must the gas lines, the venting system or the electrical conduit be used to support the heater; nor should any other objects (i.e. ladder, person) lean against the heater, gas lines, venting system or the electrical conduit for support.

-A CAUTION Unit heaters must be hung level from side to side and from front to back, see Figures 1 through 4.
+A CAUTION Unit heaters must be hung level from side to side and from front to back, see figures 1 through 4.
 Failure to do so will result in poor performance and or premature failure of the unit.